fr1tz/terminal-overload.org/support.md

 <a name="spreadtheword"></a>
 <h1>Spread The Word</h1>
-<div>If you're a member of the following social media sites, you can
+<div>If you're a member of social media sites, you can
 help give Terminal Overload some exposure:<div>
 <ul>
   <li>If you're on Twitter: